daranzolin/OLDdaranzolin.github.io/_posts/2017-08-31-language-wars.markdown

 <!--more-->

 *Bellum omnium contra omnes.* A liberal paraphrase: "human existence is war".
 So wrote Thomas Hobbes in his *Leviathan,* a work studied in any introduction to philosophy or political thought.
-While Hobbes broader point is about government, I'm more interested in *epistemology.* For humans, "war" is a useful framework.
+While Hobbes' broader point is about government, I'm more interested in *epistemology.* For humans, "war" is a useful framework.
 Consider how martial language permeates our every day speech:

 * "I'll *ping* them again next week."